Bristol Bay: Commercial fishing

 Bristol Bay is home to the world's largest salmon run.
 All five Eastern Pacific species spawn in the bay's freshwater tributaries.
-Commercial fisheries include the world's largest sockeye salmon fishery.
-The Kvijack drains from Lake Iliamna, which is downstream of the deposit.
-Along with herring and other fisheries, salmon account for nearly 75% of local jobs.
+Commercial fisheries include the world's largest Sockeye salmon fishery.
+The Kvijack drains from Lake Iliamna.
+Along with herring and other fisheries, salmon fishing accounts for nearly 75% of local jobs.

 During the first 50 years of commercial salmon fishing in Bristol Bay, the fishing boats were restricted to sail power.
 When this restriction lifted in 1951, it took only seven short years to outfit all the boats (approximately 1,500) with diesel or gas engines.
 In the late 1920s another law was passed restricting the length of the boats to 32 feet.
 This law holds true even today.

 Canneries

 Bristol Bay is a remote part of Alaska.
 The canneries preserve the freshness of the salmon which are gutted, cleaned, and processed on site.
 These companies have established a presence in Bristol Bay.

 Canneries include North Pacific Seafoods, Togiak Seafoods, Bristol Bay Setnet, Friedman Family Fisheries, Peter Pan Seafoods, Ekuk Fisheries, Big Creek Shore plant, Coffee Point Seafood, Icicle Seafoods, Wild Premium Salmon, Seafood Enterprises of Alaska, Alaska General Seafoods, Alaska Salmon Wild, Da Kine Enterprise, Extreme Salmon, Great Ruby Fish, My Girl, Naknek Family Fisheries, North Pacific Seafoods, Ocean Beauty, Silver Bay Seafoods, Trident Seafoods, Tulchina Fisheries, Diamond Lodge Smokehouse, and Nakeen Homepack.